Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Kansas City has combined with its opponents to put up more than 52 points in five of nine games this season.
+- Kansas City and its opponents have combined to score more than 52.5 points in five of nine games this season.

-- In 50% of Las Vegas' games this season (4/8), the teams combined to score more than Sunday's total of 52.
+- Las Vegas has combined with its opponents to score more than 52.5 points in four of eight games this season.

-- Sunday's total is 2.9 points higher than the combined 49.1 PPG average of the two teams.

-- This contest's over/under is 3.2 points above the 48.8 these two squads combine to allow per game this season.
+- The two teams combine to average 49.1 points per game, 3.4 less than the over/under in this contest.

+- The 48.8 combined points per game that these two squads have allowed this season are 3.7 fewer than the 52.5 total in this contest.

-- The average total in Chiefs games this season is 53.8, 1.8 points more than Sunday's over/under of 52.
+- Chiefs games this season feature an average total of 53.8 points, a number 1.3 points higher than Sunday's over/under.

-- The 52 total in this game is 4.4 points above the 47.6 average total in Raiders games this season.
+- In 2020, games involving the Raiders have averaged a total of 47.6 points, 4.9 fewer than this game's set over/under.

 Chiefs stats and trends

-- Kansas City has two wins against the spread in nine games this year.
+- Kansas City has two wins against the spread in nine games this season.

-- This season, the Chiefs have just two against the spread wins in nine games as a favorite of 2.5 points or more.
+- The Chiefs have covered the spread twice this season when favored by 2.5 points or more (in nine chances).

-- Kansas City's games this year have eclipsed the over/under four times in nine opportunities (44.4%).
+- Kansas City's games this year have gone over the total in four out of nine opportunities (44.4%).

+- The Chiefs score 24.6 points per game, comparable to the 23.6 per outing the Raiders allow.

-- When Kansas City puts up more than 23.6 points, it is 2-3 against the spread and 3-2 overall.
+- Kansas City is 2-3 against the spread and 3-2 overall this season when the team notches more than 23.6 points.

-- When Kansas City amasses over 340.6 yards, the team is 2-5 against the spread and 4-3 overall.
+- In games that Kansas City churns out over 340.6 yards, the team is 2-5 against the spread and 4-3 overall.

-- This year, the Chiefs have turned the ball over 19 times, nine more than the Raiders' takeaways (10).
+- The Chiefs have turned the ball over nine more times (19 total) than the Raiders have forced a turnover (10) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Raiders.